tai-dang11/alphafold3/docs/infer_json_format.md

 * `sequence`: A string representating a protein sequence, which can only contain the 20 standard amino acid type and X (UNK) for unknown residues.
 * `count`: The number of copies of this protein chain (integer).
 * `modifications`: An optional list of dictionaries that describe post-translational modifications.

   * `ptmType`: A string containing CCD code of the modification.
   * `ptmPosition`: The position of the modified amino acid (integer).
-* `msa`: A dictionary containing options for Multiple Sequence Alignment (MSA):
+* `msa`: A dictionary containing options for Multiple Sequence Alignment (MSA). **If you want to search MSAs using our inference pipeline, you should not set this field or set it to an empty dictionary**:
   * `precomputed_msa_dir`: The path to a directory containing precomputed MSAs.
 This directory should contain two specific files: "pairing.a3m" for MSAs used for pairing, and "non_pairing.a3m" for non-pairing MSAs.
-If you do not have precomputed MSAs, set this key to `None`.
   * `pairing_db`: The name of the genomic database used for pairing MSAs.
-Only "uniref100" and "uniprot" are supported.
-If you wish to precompute MSAs yourself, choose either the "uniref100" or "uniprot" database.
-However, if you lack precomputed MSAs and intend to search MSAs using our inference pipeline, only "uniprot" is available currently.
-  * `search_tool`: The tool used for searching MSAs; currently, only "jackhmmer" is supported.
-This key is applicable only if precomputed MSAs are not available.
-  * `pairing_db_fpath`: The path to the genomic database used for MSA pairing.
-This key is applicable only if precomputed MSAs are not available.
-  * `non_pairing_db_fpath`: The path to the genomic database for non-pairing MSAs.
-This key is applicable only if precomputed MSAs are not available.
-  * `msa_save_dir`: The directory to save the results of the MSA search.
-If not provided, searched MSAs will be removed after the inference process finishes.
-This key is applicable only if precomputed MSAs are not available.
+The default is "uniref100" and you should not change it.
+In fact, The MSA search against the UniRef30, a clustered version of the UniRef100.

 ##### dnaSequence
 ```json